jdh8/wbridge5.book/overcall/constructive-suit/README.md

   <dd>The <em>inaccessible</em> 2-suiter i.e. spades and the other minor</dd>
 </dl>

+Being unexpected, (1♣) 2♦ requires an alert, but (1♦) 2♦ is not alertable
+because this is the expected meaning of a cue bid.

 ### Opponents opened 1 of a major ###
 <dl>
   <dt>Cue bid</dt>